sebaseaa/TMA4320---Introduction-to-Scientific-Computation/README.md

 From TMA4215 - Numerical Mathematics:

 -Image and signalprocessing is a project about using the discrete Fourier transform to process signals and images.

+-Bézier curves is a project where we interpolated and optimized Bézier curves.